PrefectHQ/prefect-gcp/docs/gcp-worker-guide.md

 2. `prefect_docker.deployments.steps.build_docker_image` : builds a Docker image automatically which uses the name and tag chosen previously.

 !!!Warning
-    If you are using an M1 Mac, you'll want to ensure that you add `platform: linux/amd64` to your `build_docker_image` step to ensure that your docker image uses amd64 architecture.
+    If you are using an ARM-based chip (such as an M1 or M2 Mac), you'll want to ensure that you add `platform: linux/amd64` to your `build_docker_image` step to ensure that your docker image uses an AMD architecture.
 For example:

     ```yaml
     - prefect_docker.deployments.steps.build_docker_image: